bruienne/bruienne.github.io/_drafts/2016-03-04-kext-friends-forever.md

 ## Conclusion
 So what have we learned?
 For one, there are even more areas in which Apple's QA and/or vetting seems to be lacking.
 Not only did a badly flubbed automatic security update make it into production, it was sent out because the kext signing approval process did not catch the developer's history of code injection and their intended kext-based workaround for SIP.
 Worse even, the ability of the developer to ship a signed kext provided a potential platform for malicious operators to abuse the application to inject their own malware.

 It is now also clear why Apple took the additional step of blacklisting the kext besides undoubtedly also revoking the developer's kext signing certificate.
 One can only wonder what other developers have been able to sneak kext-signing requests past Apple and what's lurking out there still.
-At least for now Dockmod will be crippled on El Capitan.
+At least for now Dockmod will be unable to do any harm for El Capitan users.